ait-testbed/attackmate-ansible/README.md

 # Ansible-Role: AttackMate

-This ansible role downloads attackmate from the official repository using git and installs all dependencies in a virtual environment.
+This ansible role downloads [AttackMate](https://github.com/ait-aecid/attackmate) from the official repository using git and installs all dependencies in a virtual environment.
 It is further possible to roll out playbooks.